 The monthly income limits for 2020 go as follows:

-The Social Security Administration also considers resources, which it defines as “something that you own and can turn into cash,” like property, stocks, bonds and bank accounts.
+The SSA also considers resources, which it defines as “something that you own and can turn into cash,” like property, stocks, bonds and bank accounts.
 It does not count the house in which you live or one of your vehicles used for transportation.
 The limits for resources are $2,000 for an individual and $3,000 for a couple.

-The benefit amount for SSI is based on the federal benefit rate, which is $783 for individuals and $1,175 for couples in 2020.
-That is the maximum monthly payment you’ll receive, though some exclusions may apply that may lower your benefit payment.
+The monthly benefit amount for SSI is based on the federal benefit rate.
+For 2020, these are $783 for individuals, $1,175 for couples and $392 for essential persons.
+These are the maximum monthly payments, though exclusions may apply that can lower your benefits.

-The Social Security Administration handles the application processes for both SSI and SSDI.
+The SSA handles the application processes for both SSI and SSDI.
 You can complete the application online, or you can call 1-800-722-1212 to begin.
 Applicants can also visit a local Social Security office and apply in person.

 Whichever way you apply, you’ll need to provide some personal information, such as: